brendenwest/ad325/7_hashing.rst

 When searching for a key, the algorithm searches key-value pairs in the bucket that matches the key.

 Buckets can be represented with many different data structures - e.g. list, sorted list, array, linked nodes.
 Linked nodes are optimal since that approach does not require a fixed memory allocation.

+Efficiency
+____

+Resolving a collision takes more time than the hashing function & tends to be the prime contributor to the cost of hashing.

+**load factor** measures the cost of collision resolution.
+It is the ratio of number of entries in the table to the size of the table.
+Restricting the size of load factor improves  hashing performance.
+With separate chaining, load factor is independent of how many buckets are empty.

+For linear probing, the number of comparisons increases as the table fills, and increases rapidly when the table is > 0.5 full.